stepanenko/ipfs-apps/README.md

-# Basic UI for IPFS on Angular 8
+# Basic UI for IPFS on Angular

-inspired by an article [IPFS and Angular 6](https://medium.com/@GrandSchtroumpf/ipfs-and-angular-6-6165e6fd6e5d)
+Inspired by an article [IPFS and Angular 6](https://medium.com/@GrandSchtroumpf/ipfs-and-angular-6-6165e6fd6e5d)